Sample Product Liability Interrogatories

-Please identify those persons working for you from 2000 to present who were authorized to arrange for exhibits concerning disposable shoulder pain pumps to be scheduled and set up at meetings of orthopedic surgeons, sports physicians, hospital administrators, or other professional organizations.
+Please identify those persons working for you from 2018-2021 who were authorized to arrange for exhibits concerning disposable shoulder pain pumps to be scheduled and set up at meetings of orthopedic surgeons, sports physicians, hospital administrators, or other professional organizations.

 INTERROGATORY NO. 5:

 Did you ever design or modify the design or engineering of a shoulder pain pump?
 If yes, please identify the date(s) of the design or modification, the person(s) responsible for the design or modification, and a description of any modifications.

 Did you ever own or license a patent on a shoulder pain pump design or a shoulder pain pump component?
 If so, please provide the patent number.

 Did you ever own or license a trademark on a shoulder pain pump brand name?
 If so, please provide the trademark.

 List the addresses of your document depositories or any other place where you maintain or have maintained records concerning the manufacturing, distribution, sales, promotion, marketing, and/or any clinical data pertaining to shoulder pain pumps for the period of time when you first manufactured shoulder pain pumps up through and including the present.
 If the records have been moved at all during this time, state the reason for the move, and if a clear chain of custody cannot be established, give an explanation.

 Please state whether you have retained or contracted, informally or formally, any former employee of yours for the purpose of providing testimony in the developing shoulder pain pump litigation.
 If your answer is "yes," please state the name, last position held, date retained, the amount of compensation you agreed to pay him/her and the amount of compensation actually paid to date.
 ANSWER: